-The Rise of Non-Lethal Riot Gear solutions
+The Rise of Non-Lethal Riot control Equipment and crowd control safety gear solutions

 The French were among the first to assemble a police force specially trained and equipped to handle aggressive crowds early in the 20th Century.
 Called the National Gendarmerie, these French law enforcement groups evolved into mounted platoons that could be mobilized to nip rising violence before it escalated.
 In many ways, their mighty steeds were the equivalent of today’s wall of riot shields and vehicles.

 During the 1930s, Polish riot police were equipped with protective body armor, helmets, and shields.
 Although this equipment was bulky and impeded their agility, it was helpful against hard impacts from flying objects.
 And given polycarbonate had not been conceived, holding up a protective shield reduced the officer’s visibility.
 However, numerous other 20th Century technological advancements delivered improved crowd control innovation.